 Section 1: Defining the Models, Funding, Oversight, and Scope

-Public and private ambulance services shape how emergencies unfold.
+Public and private ambulance services shape how emergencies unfold across the ambulace service in india ecosystem.
 Each has its own setup.
 Let's look closer.

 Public EMS: Funded by Taxation and Government Mandate

 Taxes pay for public emergency medical services.
 Cities and counties budget the cash.
 This covers ambulances, gear, and staff.
 No one gets left out in the service area.
-It's a must by law.
+It's a must by law, and a backbone for ambulace service in delhi during large scale emergencies.

 Local leaders watch over these teams.
 Health boards set rules.
 Fire or police often join in.
 In big spots like Los Angeles, fire crews handle most calls.
 This mix keeps things tight.
 Coverage hits every street in the zone.